jasongraham/blog/source/_posts/2013-08-19-dear-jason.markdown

 I am quite interested in your offer.
 You see, I haven't been entirely open with you.
 These ferrets that I'm dealing with are quite large after a week of gorging themselves on the beef sitting inside my email server.
 I've managed to coax them out with some nicely marinated salmon fillets.
-I've saved some of my beef at least, but now they've holed themselves up in my bedroom and keep biting me whenever I try to go in.
+Though I've saved some of my beef at least, they've now holed themselves up in my bedroom and keep biting me whenever I try to go in.
 I have an prescription orthopedic mattress, without which I can't sleep.
 My exhaustion is causing me to black out occasionally, or it could possibly be the loss of blood from all of my